Moisur/Health-Care-website-/README.md

 - Easy To Login & Sign Up.
 - More Functionality.

-## DocTreat Website Techonologies To Build :
+## HealthCareServices Website Techonologies To Build :

 1. React.
 2. Tailwind.